Non-profit corporations have directors, officers and members. That’s a lot of people. What do each of them do?

-The board chooses managing directors.
+The board chooses executive directors.
 They must be officers of the organization, but not necessarily directors or members.

-The by-laws can also allow the board to change the managing director’s powers at any time.
+The by-laws can also allow the board to change the executive director’s powers at any time.
 The board does this by adopting a resolution.

 For example, if the board wants to limit an officer’s powers when it comes to hiring employees, the directors must vote on the issue.
 If a majority of directors vote to limit this power, the decision is written and signed by the directors.
 This is called a resolution.

-If there is any doubt about the managing director’s powers, the board should either adopt a resolution or change the by-laws to clarify them.
+If there is any doubt about the executive director’s powers, the board should either adopt a resolution or change the by-laws to clarify them.

-These are some of the responsibilities of managing directors:
+These are some of the responsibilities of executive directors: